 Transfer back to reality

 After just over two weeks in warm and relaxing Thailand, it was finally time to go home.
 The last island on our trip stood out as one of our absolute favorites.
 Koh Kradan offered a good mix of possibilities to explore the underwater life and time to stretch out in the shadow under the palm trees.
-It was a small island with not too many tourists, no roads and traffic.
+It was a paradise lost with not too many tourists, no roads and traffic.

 The tide moved extremely fast at the reef, as a result, the longtail boat that we were supposed to leave with got stuck in the sand and couldn’t move an inch.
 Finally, we managed to get on another boat just in time to reach our flight in Trang later that day.